 If you’re interested in CNC machining cost reduction, first you have to understand the factors that impact the cost of CNC parts — machining time, start-up costs, material costs and more.
-Here is some background information on each of these factors that can be used to ultimately reduce CNC machining cost.
+Here is some background information on each of these factors that can be used to ultimately reduce production costs:

 - Machining time: This is usually the primary cost driver when it comes to CNC machining.
 As a rule of thumb, the longer a part takes to machine, the more it will cost.

 - Start-up costs: These costs are fixed.
-They are in place to cover the cost of CAD file preparation and process planning.
+They are in place to cover the cost of CAD file preparation and product planning.
 For small volumes, start-up costs can be significant.

 - Material costs: The cost of the bulk material you choose and how easy or hard the material is to machine is another big contributor to the cost of CNC machining.

 - Other manufacturing costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
 These often require specific tools, more and additional processing steps and lower machining speeds.
 All of these factors can impact the machining time, which ultimately drives the cost up.